ayagmar/tamboui/docs/widget-development.md

 }
 ```

 The CSS module provides `CssStyleResolver` which implements this interface.
-Widgets don't need to know about CSS - they just accept a `PropertyResolver`.
+Widgets don't need to know about CSS - they or more often their Builder just accept a `PropertyResolver` which is used at creation time to apply styles.

 ### StyledProperty